by A. Orange

 And if they can't get back together, Bill has this advice for the ex-wife:

 But sometimes you must start life anew.
 We know women who have done it.
 If such women adopt a spiritual way of life their road will be smoother.

 So ladies, even if A.A. breaks up your marriage, you should still join Al-Anon and adopt Bill Wilson's 12-Step "spiritual way of life"...

-Bill just can't stop recruiting, can he?
+Bill just couldn't stop recruiting, could he?

 One more suggestion: Whether the family has spiritual convictions or not, they may do well to examine the principles by which the alcoholic member is trying to live.
 They can hardly fail to approve these simple principles, though the head of the house still fails somewhat in practicing them.
 Nothing will help the man who is off on a spiritual tangent so much as the wife who adopts a sane spiritual program, making a better use of it.